 Prefer audio?
 Listen to the entire program on your phone or iPod.
 Each day contains an audio recording so you can listen while you’re driving to work or out for a run.
 That’s over 2 hours of audio, split in to easily digestible daily lessons.

 How much is it?

-You’ll get all of this — Wake Up: 31 Days and Actions to Take Charge of Your Life and the bonus, 50-minute MP3 interview with Leo Babauta — for just 31 dollars.
+You’ll get all of this — Wake Up: 31 Days and Actions to Take Charge of Your Life and the bonuses, 50-minute MP3 interview with Leo Babauta and over 2 hours of daily lessons read by me — for just 31 dollars.